About the Department

 The Department of Otolaryngology--Head and Neck Surgery at The University of Iowa has developed a progressive and broad residency program providing thorough training in all aspects of otology, rhinology, and laryngology and has been involved historically in helping to make such broad training universal in this specialty.
 This training and responsibility encompasses maxillofacial surgery, including orofacial clefts and traumatic surgery; cosmetic surgery of the head and neck; temporal bone surgery, including otoneurologic surgery, skull base surgery and surgery for deafness or infection; microvascular surgery; nose and paranasal sinus surgery; head and neck tumor surgery; and bronchoesophagology.

-Fifteen clinical faculty members are engaged on a full-time basis with responsibilities in the medical education of students, interns, and residents as well as postgraduate fellows and other graduate physicians and otolaryngologists.
+Sixteen clinical faculty members are engaged on a full-time basis with responsibilities in the medical education of students and residents as well as postgraduate fellows and other graduate physicians and otolaryngologists.
 In addition, each faculty member carries out an active program of ongoing research and outpatient and in-hospital practice.